wombleton/gitlaw-nz/acts/T/Takeovers Act 1993.md

     *   (c) A has been prohibited in an overseas jurisdiction from carrying on activities that the court is satisfied are substantially similar to any of the activities referred to in [section 44G][135] in connection with a contravention of any law relating to takeovers.

-    Section 44F: inserted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44F: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

-    Section 44F(b)(i): amended, on 1 October 2011, by [section 75][291] of the Securities Trustees and Statutory Supervisors Act 2011 (2011 No 10).
+    Section 44F(b)(i): amended, on 1 October 2011, by [section 75][295] of the Securities Trustees and Statutory Supervisors Act 2011 (2011 No 10).

 ##### 44G Terms of management banning orders

 *   A management banning order may, for a period stated in the order of 10 years or less, prohibit or restrict the person (without the leave of the court) from being a director or promoter of, or in any way (whether directly or indirectly) being concerned or taking part in the management of, an incorporated or unincorporated body (other than an overseas company, or an incorporated or unincorporated body, that does not carry on business in New Zealand).

-    Section 44G: inserted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44G: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

 ##### 44H Offence of contravening management banning order

-*   An individual who acts in contravention of a management banning order under [section 44F][134] commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 3 years or to a fine not exceeding $100,000, or to both.
+*   An individual who acts in contravention of a management banning order under [section 44F][134] commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $100,000, or to both.

-    Section 44H: inserted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44H: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

+    Section 44H: amended, on 1 July 2013, by [section 413][251] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 44I Only 1 management banning order may be made for same conduct

-*   If conduct by a person constitutes grounds for making an order under any 1 or more of [section 44F][134] of this Act, [section 60A][292] of the Securities Act 1978, [section 43F][293] of the Securities Markets Act 1988, and [section 383][294] of the Companies Act 1993, proceedings may be brought against that person under any 1 or more of those provisions, but no person is liable to more than 1 order under those provisions for the same conduct.
+*   If conduct by a person constitutes grounds for making an order under any 1 or more of [section 44F][134] of this Act, [section 60A][296] of the Securities Act 1978, [section 43F][297] of the Securities Markets Act 1988, and [section 383][298] of the Companies Act 1993, proceedings may be brought against that person under any 1 or more of those provisions, but no person is liable to more than 1 order under those provisions for the same conduct.

-    Section 44I: inserted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44I: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

 ##### 44J Persons automatically banned from management